nuwave/lighthouse/docs/master/the-basics/fields.md

 As is the tradition of our people, this section will teach you how to say "hello world!" through Lighthouse.

-We start out by defining the simples possible schema: The root `Query` type with a single field called `hello` that returns a `String`.
+We start out by defining the simplest possible schema: The root `Query` type with a single field called `hello` that returns a `String`.

 ```graphql